sigami/wp-embed-facebook/readme.txt

 = Extended Embeds Add-On =

-* Scrape your shared URL's on Facebook on update or manually on selected post types
+* Scrape your shared URLs on Facebook on update or manually on selected post types
 * Simple Widget for generating custom embeds and social plugin shortcodes
 * Embed single events you have been invited to
-* Embed all upcomming events of your fan page
+* Embed all upcoming events of your fan page
 * Embed the full content of a single event using the shortcode `[fbfullevent url]`
 * Custom embed for fan pages with posts, events and albums tabs using the shortcode `[bfullpage url]`
 * One accessible yearly payment for a license that you can use on all the sites you want :)